Tbjamie/Tbjamie/README.md

 ## 🔥 Skills

-Since I am a developer as well as a designer I have built a skillset that consists of the following!
+Since I am a developer as well as a designer I have built a skillset that consists of the following:

 ### 💻 Programming